2015 Baltimore protests: Funeral

-A funeral service was held for Freddie Gray at the New Shiloh Baptist Church on April 27 at 11 a.m., after a one-hour public viewing.
+A funeral service was held for Freddie Gray at the New Shiloh Baptist Church on April 27 at 11a.m., after a one-hour public viewing.
 A large attendance included civil rights leaders, families of other people killed by police, and politicians including Congressman Elijah Cummings, Cabinet Secretary Broderick Johnson, White House adviser Heather Foster, and Elias Alcantara of the Office of Intergovernmental Affairs.

 Gray is buried at Woodlawn Cemetery in Baltimore County, Maryland.

 Preemptive actions

-A photograph of the April 25 rioters standing on a Baltimore police car was superimposed with the text "All HighSchools Monday @3 We Are Going To Purge From Mondawmin To The Ave, Back To Downtown #Fdl" ("Purge" being a reference to the film series) and distributed on social media and as flyers.
+A photograph of the April 25 protesters standing on a Baltimore police car was superimposed with the text "All HighSchools Monday @3 We Are Going To Purge From Mondawmin To The Ave, Back To Downtown #Fdl" ("Purge" being a reference to the film series) and distributed on social media and as flyers.
 In response, Mondawmin Mall was closed at 2:15 p.m. and police in riot gear were deployed to the area.
 In preparation for the 'purge' police shut down the Mondawmin metro stop and also blockaded many of the nearby streets.
 As a result, students from Frederick Douglass High School, which is across the street from Mondawmin Mall, had considerable difficulty leaving the area via public transportation when their classes ended an hour after the "purge" began, and contributed to the swelling crowd.